schosen/processout-helloworld/README.md

 docker-compose up
 ```

-Alternivaely to build and run the docker container using the docker command
+Alternatively to build and run the docker container using the docker command
 ```
 docker build -t processout-helloworld .